CatBoxy/zcrappy/README.md

 docker-compose up
 ```

-3. Create a new MySQL database using the configurations provided in the `.example.env` file.
+3. Create a new PostgreSQL database using the configurations provided in the `.example.env` file.

 4. Allow CORS for the frontend updating the ORIGIN .env variable.